 Animation: Law of reflection

 The animation shows a spotlight illuminating a surface.
-The shape of the surface, the position of the beam and the orientation of the ray can be modified.
-Depending on the angle of incidence, the light beam (in accordance with the low of “angle of incidence = angle of refection”) is reflected in a different way.
+The shape of the surface, the position of the spotlight and the orientation of the spotlight can be changed.
+Depending on the angle of incidence, the light beam is reflected differently (true to the law “angle of incidence equals angle of reflection”).

 Overview and download